 In today’s era of value-based care, patient outcomes can serve as strong metrics of provider success.
 As a result, organizations are managing new mandates to collect patient-reported outcomes (PROs) at increased rates.
-Improved data collection can give providers greater insight into clinical practice and how patients are progressing throughout their episodes of care.
+Improved data collection can give providers greater insight into clinical practice and how patients are progressing throughout their episodes of care, which drives intelligent program improvements.

 The medical field has long been a champion of advancing evidence-based practice.
 However, with an influx in data collection, healthcare organizations must ask themselves, “how is our organization using data to drive change?”